Longest 0% purchases card

 If you need to borrow money to make a big purchase or to cover times when you are short of cash, like the end of the month or towards Christmas a line of credit can often come in handy.
 Here’s a couple of other options worth exploring.

-The lowest interest loans in Ireland are typically around 7% APR, but for an up to date full comparison of loans in Ireland visit Switcher.ie.
+The lowest interest loans in Ireland are typically around 7% APR, but for an up-to-date full comparison of loans in Ireland visit Switcher.ie.

-The advantage of a loan is that interest and monthly payments are fixed at the start of the loan, but you won’t get a 0% introductory period and you’ll have less flexibility and control over your repayments
+The advantage of a loan is that interest and monthly payments are fixed at the start of the loan, but you won’t get a 0% introductory period, and you’ll have less flexibility and control over your repayments

 An overdraft lets you withdraw money or pay bills from your current account even if your balance is zero.
-It is a form of short term credit that your bank may authorise so can deal with temporary cash shortfalls.
+It is a form of short term credit that your bank may authorise so you can deal with temporary cash shortfalls.

-It’s not a good idea to rely on your overdraft for credit even if it’s agreed because interest rates are typically over 12% and you will also have to pay a fee.
+It’s not a good idea to rely on your overdraft for credit even if it’s agreed upon because interest rates are typically over 12% and you will also have to pay a fee.